 a cable car would reduce access

 No cableway could offer better access to the entire Mountain than the roadway.
-Not only has the roadway infinite stop-offs, all day and night open hours, almost never (fully) closed for maintenance or because of ice and snow, and at a fraction of the cost of a cable car ticket, but also, its load-carrying capacity is higher.
+Not only has the roadway infinite stop-offs, day and night open hours, almost never (fully) closed for maintenance, and an inconsequential cost, its load-carrying capacity is higher.

 At peak need, how many people can the cable car carry?
 "Expect queues" warns the MWCC when perfect conditions coincide with public holidays.
 Users would queue for carpark space, queue for tickets—if they can get tickets—queue for the cablecar, queue in the cafe, and when it’s time to return expect to queue—and even longer delays.